 Social Media

-Allowing your visitors to still be able to connect with you via your social media page during website maintenance is a great way to spread the word about the launch of your new site or to simply ensure visitors continue to interact with your business.
-Check to see if the WordPress maintenance mode plugin you choose allows you to enable social connections as part of their features.
+Allowing your visitors to connect with you via your social media page during website maintenance is a great way to spread the word about the launch of your new site (or to ensure visitors continue to interact with your business).

-Best WordPress Maintenance Mode Plugins
+Best WordPress Maintenance Mode Plugins of 2022

 Without further delay, here are a few of the best WordPress maintenance mode plugins.

-Coming Soon Page, Maintenance Mode, and Landing Pages by SeedProd
+1. Coming Soon Page, Maintenance Mode, and Landing Pages by SeedProd

-In case the name sounds familiar, AwesomeMotive is the company behind popular WordPress plugins such as WPForms, OptinMonster and more.
+In case the name sounds familiar, AwesomeMotive is the company behind popular WordPress plugins such as WPForms, OptinMonster, and more.

 Pros of the Coming Soon Page, Maintenance Mode & Landing Pages Plugin by SeedProd

 One of the main pros of SeedProd is that it’s incredibly feature-rich.
-It isn’t just a coming soon page plugin neither is it just a maintenance mode plugi; in fact, it can even be used to create landing pages.
-While this does bring a certain more degree of complexity, it does save you from installing 3 plugins to do the same thing when one plugin can do them all.
+It isn’t simply a coming soon page plugin, nor is it just a maintenance mode plugin; it can even be used to create landing pages.

-SeedProd released an update that made it a full-blown page builder with the following blocks in the free version.
+SeedProd released an update that made it a full-blown page builder with the following blocks in the free version:

-- Headline Block
+• Headline Block

-- Text Block
+• Text Block

-- List Block
+• List Block

-- Button Block
+• Button Block

-- Image Block
+• Image Block

-- Video Block
+• Video Block

-- Divider Block
+• Divider Block

-- Spacer Block
+• Spacer Block

-- Column Block
+• Column Block

-- Giveaway Block
+• Giveaway Block

-- Contact Form Block
+• Contact Form Block

 And that means that SeedProd can be used to build any type of page you want, including:

-- Landing Pages
+• Landing Pages

-- Sales Pages
+• Sales Pages

-- Opt-In Pages
+• Opt-In Pages

-- Lead Pages
+• Lead Pages

-- Squeeze Pages
+• Squeeze Pages

-- Coming Soon Pages
+• Coming Soon Pages

-- Maintenance Mode Pages
+• Maintenance Mode Pages

-- Webinar Pages
+• Webinar Pages

-- Thank You Pages
+• Thank You Pages

-- 404 Pages
+• 404 Pages

-All with an easy-to-use drag and drop builder.
 SeedProd supports any WordPress theme and works great on WordPress multisite installs too.

 The Coming Soon Landing Page and Maintenance Mode WordPress plugin also allows you to direct visitors to your social media page, which helps ensure your visitors stay in the know concerning your page and the exciting updates to expect.

-It also allows you to choose your own background color or image of your own, as well as the icons’ color and background color, and it also includes your option of two countdown layouts for added customization.
+It also allows you to choose your own background color or image of your own, as well as the icons’ color and background color, and it includes your option of two countdown layouts for added customization.

 Some other features include:

-- Includes over 7 social media icons
+• Includes over 7 social media icons

-- Superior email subscription plans
+• Superior email subscription plans

-- Mobile responsive ready
+• Mobile responsive ready

-- Translation ready
+• Translation ready

 Some pro features include Google Map Integration, Footer credits, video and slider options, and more.